louistaa/git-review/EDITME.md

 # edit this file with your name :D

-(DO NOT EDIT THIS LINE) instructor's name here: Louis Ta
+(DO NOT EDIT THIS LINE) instructor's name here:

-(EDIT THIS LINE) add your name here: An awesome student
+(EDIT THIS LINE) add your name here: